-Have you ever encountered a situation where you needed to find a resource to help you with an e-learning or instructional design project?
-If you have, you might know first-hand that finding the right contractor (one who is reputable, affordable, available, and has a solid skill set) is crucial to a project’s success.
-On the other hand, hiring the wrong person can end up costing you a lot of time, money, and headaches.
-To avoid the latter, here are some tried-and-true tips you should follow next time you’re looking for a freelance instructional designer or e-learning dev:
+Finding the right e-learning developer who is also reputable, affordable, available, and has a solid skill set is crucial to a project’s success; hiring the wrong person can end up costing you a lot of time, money, and headaches.
+To avoid the latter, here are some tried-and-true tips you should follow next time you’re looking for a freelance instructional designer or e-learning developer.

 Identify Your Requirements